Akhier/DragonheartedCode/2014/May/SDL2 - That Which I Learned.md

 The other thing I considered was using a map so I could for instance use a string as the key.
 In the end though I found that a vector was the easiest way to make sure I had as much space as I needed without over-complicating it.

-&nbsp;&nbsp;&nbsp;Now with that done lets do a little more work in the header file before we move onto implementing it all.
+&nbsp;&nbsp;&nbsp;Now with that done let's do a little more work in the header file before we move onto implementing it all.
 First we want a way to log an error with SDL which is simple enough.
-I actually just implemented this in the header when I tried this before but lets leave implementation of things in the .cpp files.
+I actually just implemented this in the header when I tried this before but let's leave implementation of things in the .cpp files.
 After that we need something that will actually return a SDL_Texture that we want to load and a similar thing for text.
 Because the first deals with actual errors from SDL and the others return an SDL2 object these will be private as well.